stefano-ferretti/stefano-ferretti.github.io/publications.md

 - E. Rosa, S. Ferretti, G. D'Angelo,
 Agent-based Simulation of Blockchains, in Proc. of the 19th Asia Simulation Conference, AsiaSim 2019, Communications in Computer and Information Science (CCIS) series, Springer, Singapore, October-November 2019.
 Draft version avaiable as a Tech.
-Rep. arXiv:1908.11811 [pdf]
+Rep. arXiv:1908.11811

 - S. Ferretti, M. Furini, M. Montangero,
 Diabetes: what are Italian Twitter users talking about?,